Yamini2001/LeetCode-Solutions/README.md

  ## Number of Laser Beams in a Bank
  Given a 0-indexed binary string array bank representing the floor plan of the bank, which is an m x n 2D matrix. bank[i] represents the ith row, consisting of '0's and '1's.
 '0' means the cell is empty, while'1' means the cell has a security device.

+ ## Make Element Array to Zero
+ Return the number of possible valid selections.

 ### Implementation